cmpd6/cmpd6.github.io/index.md

 - [Jay Newby, University of Alberta (Canada)](https://newby-jay.github.io/) - [talk info](/speakers/jay-newby/)
 - [Zhisheng Shuai, University of Central Florida (USA)](https://sciences.ucf.edu/math/zshuai/) - [talk info](/speakers/zhisheng-shuai/)

-### Minisymposiums, important dates
+### Minisymposiums, abstract submission, important dates

 CMPD6 mini-symposiums will consist of two hour blocks containing four (4) talks each block.
 Each talk will be 25 mins + 5 mins for questions.
 Mini-symposium organizers have the option of scheduling 1-3 blocks (each block is two (2) hours with four (4) speakers).
-Proposals for mini-symposiums should be submitted by 15 January 2023 using [this webpage](https://ubc.ca1.qualtrics.com/jfe/form/SV_ekrrK2MDLYVVYMu).
+Proposals for mini-symposiums should be submitted by 1 February 2023 using [this webpage](https://ubc.ca1.qualtrics.com/jfe/form/SV_ekrrK2MDLYVVYMu).
+Submission of abstracts for talks in **accepted** minisymposia and contributed talks is through [this page](https://ubc.ca1.qualtrics.com/jfe/form/SV_2obQO8rCLMNNSWa).
+Accepted contributed talks will be grouped by topic area.

 See details about all conference submssion dates in the table below.